Good character requirement for British citizenship

 All convictions, including spent convictions and those already taken off one’s criminal record, have to be disclosed in the application for citizenship.

 The decision-maker is expected to make an overall assessment of character and different factors should be given weight.
-The number of offences and the time period over which they were committed is taken into consideration, as well as any evidence that the person is of reformed character, positive contribution to the society in the UK and the applicant’s ties with the UK, including family ties.
+The number of offences and the time period over which they were committed is taken into consideration, as well as any evidence that the person is of a reformed character, positively contributing to the society in the UK and the has ties with the UK, including family ties.

 Financial situations which may have an effect on the application for naturalisation include: